 AIA’s competitive advantages can be summarised as follows:

 As a responsible company, AIA follows a balanced, stakeholder-focused approach, in accordance with the international standards and best practices.
 AIA’s corporate responsibility perspectives are defined in the areas of airport operator, corporate citizenship, environmental and employer responsibility.

 Thanks to its value-for-money services, Athens International Airport has earned numerous international awards and distinctions.
 Today, it forms a unique entrepreneurial entity of economic and social development in the Attica region.
-The airport community employs over 13,000 people and hosts approximately 300 companies, making it one of the largest employment engines in Greece.
-In fact, a relevant study by the Athens University of Economics and Business published in 2013, showed that AIA contributes to the national and local economy by 2.63% of the GDP.
+The airport community employs over 16,000 people and hosts approximately 370 companies, making it one of the largest employment engines in Greece.
+In fact, a relevant study by the Foundation for Economic & Industrial Research published in 2019, showed that AIA contributes to the national and local economy by 4.4% of the GDP.

 As a result, AIA has managed to record a healthy financial performance since 2001 and has delivered financial and non-financial value to all stakeholders involved.
 Although the airport has been impacted by the sovereign financial crisis, the company has addressed the market challenges.
 It protects its financial performance without jeopardising the quality of its services and safe and secure operations.
 As a result, AIA continues to deliver substantial value to all stakeholders and the Greek Economy and will remain an asset with a positive outlook for the future.